Julius Caesar (miniseries): Plot

-Meanwhile, in Rome Julia dies in childbirth, and Pompey begins to turn against Caesar who he fears is becoming too powerful.
-He allies with Cato to attack Caesar politically.
-Caesar sends Mark Antony to talk to the Senate, but this makes the situation worse.
-Pompey begins planning to attack Caesar before he can march to Rome, but is too late.
-Caesar makes his way back to Rome and crosses the river Rubicon with his army.
+Back in Rome, Julia dies in childbirth; with her death, Pompey no longer bothers to hide his contempt for Caesar.
+He allies with Cato to persuade the Senate that Caesar should be declared an enemy of Rome.
+Caesar's partisan Mark Antony attempts to defend his patron, but his dismissive and arrogant behavior towards the Senate results in his being dismissed.
+Pompey gathers the support of his fellow "Optimates" to build military strength while Cato obtains passage of a Senatorial decree ordering Caesar to surrender his generalship before entering Rome.
+Joined by Antony and other allies, Caesar instead crosses the Rubicon with his men and marches on Rome.

-Pompey, Cato and Brutus immediately decide to leave to regroup their own troops in Greece.
-Upon his return to Rome Caesar is made dictator.
-He then catches up with and defeats Pompey at the Battle of Pharsalus, who then flees to Egypt.
-After the battle Caesar pardons the captured soldiers of Pompey, including Brutus to whom he says that if anyone wants peace they shall have it.
-Pompey arrives in Alexandria and is immediately killed by the regent for the boy king Ptolemy XIII in Egypt.
-When Caesar arrives he is given Pompey's head as a gift but is not pleased to know of Pompey's death.
-Then Cleopatra VII meets and seduces Caesar, and before he leaves he installs her as rightful Queen of Egypt over her brother Ptolemy.
+Pompey, Cato and Brutus flee the city and gather their forces in Greece.
+Caesar compels the Senate to appoint him dictator.
+He then crushes the Optimate armies at the Battle of Pharsalus, but Pompey escapes to Egypt.
+Caesar pardons the captured soldiers of Pompey, including Brutus, to whom he says that if anyone wants peace, they shall have it.
+Pompey arrives in Alexandria and is immediately killed on the orders of the boy king Ptolemy XIII.
+When Caesar arrives, he is given Pompey's head as a gift but is visibly angered.
+Cleopatra VII seduces Caesar and manipulates his anger by persuading him to depose Ptolemy and install her as ruler of Egypt.
 Going on to Utica to find Cato and his son, Caesar wins the Battle of Thapsus.
-Upon hearing of his allies' loss Cato, who didn't fight in the battle, commits suicide by falling on his sword.
+Cato refuses to beg for Caesar's pardon and commits suicide by falling on his sword.

-With the Civil War over, Caesar returns to Rome with his new ally Cleopatra and their son Caesarion.
-This disturbs several of the senators, who plot against Caesar thinking he wants to become King.
-Cassius, the principal mover of the plot, convinces his brother-in-law Brutus, who was spared earlier by Caesar, to join them and end Caesar's reign as Dictator.
-Calpurnia has a dream about Caesar's death and begs him not to attend the Senate that day but he ignores her advice.
+With the civil war over, Caesar returns to Rome with his new ally Cleopatra and their son Caesarion.
+The senators become convinced that he plans to dissolve the Republic and declare himself king.
+Cassius, the principal mover of the plot, convinces his brother-in-law Brutus to join them as Brutus is known for his honesty.
+Calpurnia has a dream about Caesar's death and begs him not to attend the Senate that day, but he ignores her advice.
 When he takes his seat on the Ides of March, the plotting senators mob Caesar, stab him several times and then flee from the building.
 Calpurnia learns of the plot from Brutus's wife Portia and rushes to the Senate to find him dying alone on the floor.